 HA functions as a failure response mechanism.
 No matter how reliable your software or systems are, issues can occur that bring your apps or servers at a halt.
 Incorporating HA for your infrastructure is an effective strategy to minimize the impact of these types of events.
-HA systems can help your servers or components overcome automatically.
+High Availability solution can help your servers or components overcome automatically.

 Here are some key benefits of using high availability in your data ecosystem.